 introducing our missionaries...

 Carl & Naomi joined NCEM in the early 1980s.
-Their service has included Gods’ Lake Narrows and Oxford House (MB), and Pinehouse Lake (SK).
+Their service has included Gods Lake Narrows and Oxford House, Manitoba, and Pinehouse Lake, Saskatchewan.
+They are now honorary missionaries.

-More recently, as honorary missionaries, Carl has found ministry opportunities through his employment.
+Following several decades as full-time missionaries, as associate missionaries, Carl found ministry opportunities through his employment.
 He has worked as a carpenter at McArthur River in northern Saskatchewan, site of the world’s largest high-grade uranium mine.
 The Epps now live in La Ronge where they have found employment and continued ministry openings among First Nations.

 A couple years ago Carl shared about ministry found through employment:

-Carl bunks at the mine, one week in, one week out.
-That gives him plenty of time with his coworkers.
-“I have prayer and Bible study with some,” he says, “and one-on-one sharing.”
+Carl bunked at the mine, one week in, one week out.
+That gave him plenty of time with his coworkers.
+“I had prayer and Bible study with some,” he says, “and one-on-one sharing.”

-Coffee breaks sometimes give good opportunity.
-Recently a worker, who was perhaps tired of listening to the other men, asked Carl to tell a story.
+Coffee breaks sometimes gave good opportunity.
+One worker, who was perhaps tired of listening to the other men, asked Carl to tell a story.

 Carl told them about his teen years, how he had given his life to Jesus earlier, but how difficult it was being teased and bullied at school.
 He never fought back, but would just go home and share his struggle with Jesus and ask Him for help.